35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 BL propose increasing the height of 11 buildings by between one and thirteen storeys, with 6 of these to be between 37 and 49 storeys **^x.**

-The floorspace would increase by nearly 40%, but with only a small increase of 145 homes, to 4,184 units.
+According to the GLA the floorspace would increase by nearly 40%, but with only a small increase of 145 homes, to 4,184 units.
 The limit on the total development floorspace would be increased by nearly 17%.
-An unspecified amount of the new co-living type of affordable houisng would be introduced and the already consented hotel would more than double in size **^x**.  in increase in size model of
+An unspecified amount of the new co-living type of affordable houisng would be introduced and the already consented hotel would more than double in size **^x**.
+No mention of student housing?
-• Introduction of Co-Living (Sui Generis) accommodation.
-• Increase in the hotel land use cap from 7,500sq.m. to 16,500sq.m.
-• Increase in the extent of basement footprint for Zone D and Zone H. page 4
-• Servicing Strategy amended to allow for direct vehicle access to Zone D from Deal Porters Way.
-• Amendments to the Design Guidelines.
-• Revisions to the Section 106 Agreement, to be confirmed.

-• Servicing Strategy amended to allow for direct vehicle access to Zone D from Deal Porters Way.
-• Amendments to the Design Guidelines.
-• Revisions to the Section 106 Agreement, to be confirmed.